jrawbits/VisionEval-Wiki-JR/Modules-and-Packages.md

 ## Future VERPAT Migration
 The translation of RPAT to VERPAT will utilize and/or revise VE modules as needed.
 For example:

-  - household() will start from VESimHouseholds
+  - household() will start from VESimHouseholds and VESyntheticFirms
   - urban() will start from VELandUse
   - accessibility() will start from VETransportSupply
   - vehicle() will start from VEVehicleOwnership